Peanut Butter Chickpea Blondies

 - 1 teaspoon vanilla extract

-- 1/2 cup whole-wheat flour, spooned and leveled (don’t jam measuring cup into flour)
+- 1/2 cup whole-wheat flour, spooned and leveled (or GF all-purpose flour blend)

-- 1/2 cup all-purpose flour, spooned and leveled (don’t jam measuring cup into flour)
+- 1/2 cup all-purpose flour, spooned and leveled (or any nut flour or GF all-purpose flour blend)

 - 1/2 teaspoon baking soda